NadeemNicoR/TeamProjects/docs/_posts/2019-07-02-ISEE-2019-Reflections & Play Store Entry.md

 - Since we came from four completely different cultures and backgrounds, we had in our team four different personalities.
 Everyone brought their own methods of approaching a problem and sometimes resulted in a conflict.
 To our luck, every member of our team behaved very professionally when these disagreements showed up.
 After all we were there for a common goal.

 - Slight time and priority management was initially an issue we faced.
-Different members of our teams were taking different courses that took a lot of their time and we had to came across the schedule of everyone to find the proper time for the group meetings.
-We fixed a time slot weekly for us to meet and work on our app that covered the lack we were facing in terms of completing the tasks for our application.
+Different members of our teams were taking different courses that took a lot of their time.
+We had to come across the schedule of everyone to find a proper time for the group meetings.
+After the initial two weeks we fixed a time slot for us to meet weekly and work on our app that covered the lack we were facing in terms of completing the tasks assigned to each of us.

 ## Benefits of team work